Advanced Television Screenwriting

 We live in the Golden Age of Television.
 Modern serials feature outstanding storytelling, depth, and high-end production values.
 The industry is expanding and our Advanced Television Screenwriting Program aims to fulfill its growing need for storytellers by turning emerging screenwriters into industry professionals.

-Writers will work on two key projects, a Writer’s Room TV Series, led by an industry showrunner, their very own Original TV Pilot, and a pitch package for a factual series.
+Writers will work on three key projects, a Writer’s Room TV Series, led by an industry showrunner, their very own Original TV Pilot, and a pitch package for a factual series.
 Writers will also learn how to pitch, network, and further develop their career as a professional screenwriters.
-They will leave with real-world industry experience, valuable relationships and provide curated content to agents and pitch forums.
+They will leave with real-world industry experience and valuable relationships for providing curated content to agents and pitch forums.

 An experienced TV showrunner will develop their original series with the class in a real-world, writer’s room setting.
 The show’s premise, characters, world and rules will already established by the showrunner.
 The class will constructively collaborate on episode ideas, taking their characters and plots from point A to Z over several episodes.
 Each writer will write their own full-length episode for this series.
 In the event the series is picked up by an entertainment platform, writers will receive an IMDB credit for their episode.